tysonmote/rapper/README.markdown

 The only required setting is `definition_root`.
 (Of course, you'll still need definition files to define the asset packages that you want build.
 More on that below.)

-The minimum settings needed for a configuration file is:

-    base:
-      definition_root: config/assets

-The following defaults are applied if not defined in your configuration:

-    bundle: true
-    compress: true
-    tag_style: html5
-    version: true
-    closure_compiler:
-      compilation_level: SIMPLE_OPTIMIZATIONS

 ## Rapper definitions

-The `definition_root` setting in the rapper config is a path to a folder containing more YAML files that define the various types of bundles you want to build (eg. `stylesheets.yml`, `javascripts.yml`) Example definition file:
+The `definition_root` setting in the rapper config is a path to a folder containing more YAML files that define the various types of bundles you want to build (eg. `stylesheets.yml`, `javascripts.yml`).
+For example, JavaScripts:

     --- !omap
     - root: public/javascripts